bravo3/orm/docs/ProjectStructure.md

 ### Enum
 Enumeration classes, all enumeration class should extend the `eloquent/enumeration` library.

+### Events
+Event classes for the entity managers event dispatcher

 ### Exceptions
 All exceptions in the project implement the OrmException, and extend an SPL exception.